Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Conclusions

 While this problem has been introduced nearly a decade ago, its complexity has remained open.
 This is perhaps not surprising, as an optimal solution can be quite counter-intuitive.
 An example provided in this paper demonstrates that it may be necessary to choose a dominated item in the first stage, i.e., an item that is worse with respect to every cost vector compared to another item from the same part.

 We showed that it is possible to solve the adversarial problem in polynomial time and used this result to derive a compact mixed-integer programming formulation for the recoverable robust problem.
 We further prove that the recoverable robust problem is NP-hard, even if $n_j=2$ and $p_j=1$ for all parts $j\in[K]$.
+We also showed that the special case with $K=1$ is NP-hard, even if $k=1$.
 In the special case that $k=\Gamma=1$, this problem allows a polynomial time solution algorithm.
 This method is based on identifying two basic strategies that represent all possible attacks of the adversary.
 We can then construct a solution for each of these strategies, such that this strategy is in fact preferred by the adversary over the other.
 The better of these two solutions is optimal for the recoverable robust problem.

 In computational experiments we compared two iterative methods that scale differently in the problem parameters.
 While the straight-forward scenario generation method is sensitive to the size of $\Gamma$, a second method that is based on structural insight into the adversarial problem can be expected to be more sensitive to the number of parts $K$.